datakaveri/iudx-deployment/docs/immudb-setup/README.md

 ## Steps to setup Immudb

-1. Download latest immuclient from GitHub releases with respect to corresponding the operating system, architecture.
-Please find the link to the immuclient binaries  : [here](https://docs.immudb.io/master/)
+1. Download latest immuclient from GitHub releases with respect to the corresponding operating system, architecture Please find the link to the immuclient binaries  : [here](https://docs.immudb.io/master/)
 2. Execute the following command to make the binary executable
 ```